 For all I know they could be just as harmless as the rest of the log, but let's throw it at our FIFO veteran just to be sure.

 #17 Updated by rigation over 7 years ago

 No, for example 4.0-3694 is a bit slower than 4.0-5168 with this game (besides I don't think that FF2 uses BB).

 If you think that x86 version - 1609 was perfectly playable maybe it is because you played it using copy to textures, in fact that revision was much slower (I got 30 fps in places where now I get 50...)

-#21 Updated by redherochildboss about 7 years ago
+#21 Updated by redherochildboss over 7 years ago

 OK, well, in my personal experience, the issue is 100% Anti aliasing.
 I've tried it with EFB to texture and EFB to RAM, the performance issues are extremely negligible.
 On the other hand, going from no AA to 2x AA makes it unplayable.